 Update: Iraq the Model has some more information about the new driving limits.
 Notice what he says abot the price.
 There's a black market (due to the shortages).
 And the new policy is having the impact of reducing the black market price -- to about 40 cents/gallon, if my math is right.

-Tags: or
+Tags: economics or gas

 9/02/2005